 While orchids generally get a bad rap for being difficult to grow and propagate, they’re actually not that difficult at all.
 In fact, one of the easiest ways to grow them is through orchid propagation from keikis.
 Keiki (pronounced Kay-Key) is simply a Hawaiian term for baby.
 Orchid keikis are baby plants, or offshoots, of the mother plant and an easy method of propagation for some orchid varieties.

 Keikis are a good way to start new plants from the following varieties:

 It is important to note the difference between a keiki and a shoot.
 Keikis grow from buds on the cane, usually the upper portion.
 For instance, on Dendrobiums you’ll find the keiki growing along the length of the cane or at the end.
-On Phalaenopsis, this will be on a node along the flower stem.
-Shoots, on the other hand, are produced at the base of plants near the point where the canes come together.

 The keiki can be easily removed and repotted.
 If you want to produce another plant, just leave the keiki attached to the mother plant until it sprouts new leaves and shoots that are at least a couple inches long.
 When root growth is just beginning, you can remove the keiki.
 Pot it up using a well-draining orchid potting mix, or in the case of epiphytic varieties like Dendrobiums, use fir bark or peat moss rather than soil.